Alexander-Neugebauer/CS-TeamProject2025-VR-in-Visual-Healthcare/LearningResources/LearningAssignments/02b_VRSelectionAndInterfaces.md

 ## 3. Set up XR interactions
 - Make sure you followed all the steps to install the XR plugin and other packages, as descibed in `03_UnityVRSceneSetup`.
 - Add an **XR Simple Interactable** component to the BallSpawner.
-- In the Hierarchy, navigate to XR Origin --> Camera Offset --> Left Controller --> Near-Far Interactor (the child object of Left Controller), and in the Near-Far Interactor component of the child object, check 'Allow Hovered Activate'. *Attention: The Left Controller GameObject also has a Near-Far Interactor component, however, checking the 'Allow Hovered Activate' option here will not work, you have to check the option in the child object's component.*
+- In the Hierarchy, navigate to XR Origin --> Camera Offset --> Left Controller --> Near-Far Interactor (the child object of Left Controller), and in the Near-Far Interactor component of the child object, check 'Allow Hovered Activate' or make sure it is already checked.
   > Note: This will allow you to use the 'Activated' and 'Deactivated' events in the XR Interactable components without having to grab the object first.

 ## 4. Create the BallSpawner logic